-P: What challenges do organizations have when it comes to tax accounting for security tokens?
+Polymath: What challenges do organizations have when it comes to tax accounting for security tokens?

-GJ: Tax accounting for security tokens is far more complicated than other tokens because of the legal implications surrounding securities laws.
+Geeth: Tax accounting for security tokens is far more complicated than other tokens because of the legal implications surrounding securities laws.
 Tax treatment of security tokens is often impacted by three factors:

 - Whether the security token is promising a right to shared ownership